Everybody's Free (To Wear Sunscreen)

 Forget the insults.

-If you succeed in doing this, tell me how.
+If you succeed in doing this,

 Keep your old love letters.